jeff-v-h/WhoDrinks/README.md

 Not currently deployed.

-1. Populate environment variables in .env file
+1. Create a .env file and populate environment variables.
+Use .env.development as example.

 ## Authors